ambrosiaandrade/pets/README.md

 ### 🧪 Testing

 This project uses JUnit and Spring Boot Test for unit testing, along with Mockito for mocking dependencies.
-Code coverage is enforced with JaCoCo (80% minimum threshold), and the report is generated under `/static/jacoco/index.html`.
+Code coverage is enforced with JaCoCo (80% minimum threshold), and the report is generated under `target/site/jacoco/index.html` locally or `https://ambrosiaandrade.github.io/pets/jacoco/index.html` in production.

 To run tests:
 ```sh